 MALDI Technique

-MALDI (Matrix-Assisted Laser Desorption/Ionization) is a sample preparation and ionization technique that is used to prepare the sample before analysis with mass spectrometry.
-MALDI is widely applied in the preparation of delicate samples, such as peptides, proteins, lipids, and other large molecules that are prone to decomposition if less gentle ionization techniques are used.
+MALDI (Matrix-Assisted Laser Desorption/Ionization) is a sample preparation and ionization technique used to prepare the sample before analysis with mass spectrometry.
+MALDI is widely applied in the preparation of delicate samples, such as peptides, proteins, lipids, and other large molecules prone to decomposition if less gentle ionization techniques are used.

 Molecule